getify/You-Dont-Know-JS/types & grammar/ch4.md

 **Tip:** Numeric addition with the `+` operator is commutative, which means `2 + 3` is the same as `3 + 2`.
 String concatenation with `+` is obviously not generally commutative, **but** with the specific case of `""`, it's effectively commutative, as `a + ""` and `"" + a` will produce the same result.

 It's extremely common/idiomatic to (*implicitly*) coerce `number` to `string` with a `+ ""` operation.
-In fact, interestingly, even some of the most vocal crticics of *implicit* coercion still use that approach in their own code, instead of one of its *explicit* alternatives.
+In fact, interestingly, even some of the most vocal critics of *implicit* coercion still use that approach in their own code, instead of one of its *explicit* alternatives.

 **I think this is a great example** of a useful form in *implicit* coercion, despite how frequently the mechanism gets criticized!